alexgaoo/PlanetaryExplorationSim/README.md

 # PlanetaryExplorationSim
-OpenGL simulation of rover and drone swarms for planetary exploration with reinforcement learning
+OpenGL simulation of rover and drone swarms for planetary exploration